MarkXA/nidevconf/content/projectspace.md

                 </p>
                 <h3>Why</h3>
                 <p>
-                  We would like to help attendees show off their personel projects.
+                  We would like to help attendees show off their personal projects.
 Maybe you want people to test it, to get involved in your projects or you just want to show off.
                 </p>
                 <h3>When</h3>
                 <p>